joshnesbitt/joshnesbitt/src/content/thought/building-my-own-llm-os.md

 A skill layer.
 Slash commands that handle recurring CTO workflows. `/daily-briefing` pulls my calendar, email, Slack, and tasks into a single morning brief. `/meeting-brief` preps me for any upcoming meeting with stakeholder context and recommended positions. `/eod` wraps my day and logs commitments. `/weekly-review` synthesises the week. `/research` does deep dives and persists findings.
 About fifteen of these, each built for a specific part of my rhythm.

-A persistent filesystem that acts as long term memory.
+A persistent filesystem that acts as long-term memory.
 Stakeholder CRM with interaction logs and relationship health tracking.
-Meeting briefs and follow ups.
+Meeting briefs and follow-ups.
 Strategic plans.
 Weekly snapshots.
 Newsletter digests.
 The filesystem is the source of truth.
 Conversation context is ephemeral.
 The filesystem persists.

-## Why it works
+## What it's changed

-Karpathy's framing, when it arrived, validated something I'd already figured out by using the thing daily: the value is in the orchestration.
-My daily briefing pulls from four different systems, cross references them against my stakeholder CRM, and surfaces what actually matters.
+The biggest shift is where my attention goes.
+Before ctOS, a large chunk of my morning was spent gathering context: scanning email, reading Slack, checking the calendar, cross-referencing notes from last week.
+Now `/daily-briefing` does that in seconds.
+It pulls from four different systems, cross-references them against my stakeholder CRM, and surfaces what actually matters.
+I start the day with a clear picture instead of spending the first hour assembling one.

-The persistent filesystem solves the memory problem.
-Most AI tools feel amnesiac.
-When I prep for a 1:1 with a direct report, the system reads their stakeholder file, surfaces open loops from our last conversation, checks for cold relationships, and suggests a question I should be asking.
+Meeting prep used to be another tax.
+Pulling up the last conversation, remembering what was promised, figuring out what to push on.
+Now when I prep for a 1:1 with a direct report, the system reads their stakeholder file, surfaces open loops from our last conversation, checks for cold relationships, and suggests a question I should be asking.
 It has that context because I've been disciplined about writing back to the filesystem after every interaction.

-The skill layer means I'm not prompt engineering on the fly.
-Each workflow is codified.
-The system knows how I want a CEO update structured, how I want meeting briefs formatted, what my writing voice sounds like.
+The compounding effect is real.
+Every interaction I log, every briefing I run, every weekly review I complete makes the next one sharper.
+The system gets more useful over time because the filesystem grows.
+Most AI tools feel amnesiac. ctOS remembers.

+The result is that I spend less time on operational overhead and more time on the things that actually move the needle: strategic thinking, building relationships, making decisions with better information.
+The CTO role has a lot of surface area. ctOS shrinks the administrative portion of it.

 ## What I've learned

 The system is only as good as the data you feed it.
 The CRM, the meeting notes, the weekly reviews.
 If I don't keep those current, the whole thing degrades.
 Same garbage in, garbage out problem as anything else.
 The discipline of maintaining the filesystem is the real investment.
+But once the habit is there, the returns compound every week.

 The persona matters more than I expected.
-Defining the system as an opinionated operator that challenges my assumptions and flags risks changed the dynamic completely.
+Defining the system as an opinionated operator that challenges my assumptions and flags risks changed the dynamic.
 It does what I need, which is sometimes different from what I ask for.
+That friction is valuable.
+A system that only agrees with you is just a mirror.

 Terminal first is the right call.
 No switching between apps.
 No visual noise.
 Just me and the system, working through the day.
+It keeps me in flow rather than bouncing between tools.

 ## The bigger picture

-Karpathy talks about the LLM OS making traditional apps obsolete.
-I think he's right.
-But the theory is catching up to what practitioners have already been doing.
-The path forward runs through individuals building systems like this for their own workflows, discovering what works, and sharing patterns.
+Karpathy has been talking about the LLM OS concept publicly: the LLM as kernel, orchestrating tools and memory across modalities.
+It's a good framework.
+But the theory is catching up to what practitioners have already been building.
+The interesting work is happening in the specifics of individual workflows, not in the abstraction.

 ctOS is bespoke.
 Built for how I work, what I care about, and the operational load of being a CTO at a growing company.
 That's the point.
-I didn't need a keynote to tell me this was possible.
-I needed a problem to solve, and the tools were already there.
-The LLM OS is a practice.
+The tools were already there.
+I just needed a problem to solve.
+The LLM OS is a practice, and the practice is what makes it valuable.